Green Star® Business Program

 By meeting the Green Star® standards, these organizations can demonstrate to the public that they have gone well beyond compliance with environmental regulations and have voluntarily implemented a thorough waste prevention and pollution prevention plan.
 A link to the Green Star® business standards can be found here.

-Green Star® is a program operated by the Alaska Forum, a 501c3 nonprofit organization.
-The Green Star Program supports businesses that wish to practice waste reduction, energy conservation and pollution prevention through education, technical assistance, as part of an award-winning voluntary certification program.
+Green Star® is a program operated by the Alaska Forum, a 501c3 non-profit organization.
+It supports businesses that wish to practice waste reduction, energy conservation, and pollution prevention through education and technical assistance as part of an award-winning voluntary certification program.

 Green Star® History

-Green Star began in 1990, in Anchorage, Alaska, as a cooperative effort.
-The Anchorage Chamber of Commerce successfully partnered with the Alaska Department of Environmental Conservation (ADEC) and the non-profit Alaska Center for the Environment (ACE) to create the Green Star program.
-The program, represented by this diverse group of state regulators, environmentalists and business leaders, was created to give positive recognition to organizations that exercised environmental responsibility.
-Through the Green Star program, it was found that organizations that are environmentally responsible also have a stronger bottom line.
-By examining an organization’s waste streams and making internal changes to reduce them, significant financial savings—as well as environmental savings—are possible.
+Green Star® began in 1990, in Anchorage, Alaska, as a cooperative effort.
+The Anchorage Chamber of Commerce successfully partnered with the Alaska Department of Environmental Conservation and the non-profit Alaska Center for the Environment to develop the Green Star® program.
+The program, represented by this diverse group of state regulators, environmentalists, and business leaders, was created to give positive recognition to organizations that exercised environmental responsibility.
+Through the Program, it was found that organizations that are environmentally responsible also have a stronger bottom line.
+Examining an organization’s waste streams and making an internal change to reduce them result in significant financial savings, as well as environmental benefits.

-Today, Green Star Program continues with the support of Knik Tribal Council, to recognize businesses that continue to voluntarily meet and exceed Green Star’s standards of environmental responsibility.
+Today, Green Star® Program continues with the support of Knik Tribal Council, to recognize businesses that voluntarily meet and exceed Green Star’s standards of environmental responsibility.

 Interested in Joining Green Star®?

-You can enroll online or contact our Green Star Program Director:
+You can enroll online or contact our Green Star® Program:

 - Jennifer Kuhlmann, firstname.lastname@example.org, (907) 331-0271 ext 1